Jenna Ortega: 2024–present: Continued film roles

 Ortega began 2024 with a starring role in the drama Miller's Girl, opposite Martin Freeman.
-The film tells the story of Cairo Sweet (Ortega), a high schooler whose writing ability captures her teacher's interest, which leads to a complicated relationship between the two.
-She called her character "the most complex character that I've ever played" and described the material as risky since she thought it would provoke discussions on topics people may find disturbing.
-RogerEbert.coms Christy Lemire found Ortega "magnetic enough" to maintain the viewer's interest, although she thought the character's motives were predictable and illogical; Mark Kennedy of the Associated Press dubbed the film "a pointless, awkward turn" in her career.
-Ortega appeared in the romantic drama Winter Spring Summer or Fall, which premiered at the 2024 Tribeca Festival.
-Director Tiffany Paulsen described Ortega as the casting team's first choice for the role of Remi Aguilar, a driven genius who falls in love with a rebellious musician.
-She later starred in the music video for Sabrina Carpenter's song "Taste".
+The film tells the story of Cairo Sweet (Ortega), a high-school student whose writing ability captures her teacher's interest, which leads to a complicated relationship between them.
+In 2022, she called her character "the most complex character that I've ever played" and called the material risky since she thought it would provoke discussions on topics people might find disturbing.
+RogerEbert.coms Christy Lemire found Ortega "magnetic enough" to maintain the viewer's interest, although she thought the character's motives were predictable and illogical; Mark Kennedy of the Associated Press called the film "a pointless, awkward turn" in her career.
+She later appeared in the romantic drama Winter Spring Summer or Fall and the video for Sabrina Carpenter's song "Taste".

 Ortega starred in Burton's fantasy film Beetlejuice Beetlejuice (2024)—a sequel to Beetlejuice (1988)—playing Astrid Deetz, the cynical teenage daughter of Lydia Deetz.
 It opened the 81st Venice International Film Festival and received generally positive reviews.
-Rolling Stone said Ortega was an "unimpeachable" casting choice and commended the emotions she conveyed using a "world-class deadpan stare".
-In a more negative review, The Independent stated that she "can't help but seem a little bland and strait-laced" acting opposite Michael Keaton as Betelgeuse.
-The film has grossed $451 million worldwide; publications such as Boxoffice Pro and TheWrap credited Ortega for attracting younger audiences, particularly members of Generation Z.
+Rolling Stone called Ortega an "unimpeachable" casting choice and commended the emotions she conveyed using a "world-class deadpan stare".
+In a less favorable review, The Independent wrote that she "can't help but seem a little bland and strait-laced" acting opposite Michael Keaton as Betelgeuse.
+The film grossed $451 million worldwide; publications such as Boxoffice Pro and TheWrap credited Ortega for attracting younger audiences, particularly members of Generation Z.